IsaacCavallaro/course_work/Term 1/Week 10/model_view_controller/mvc_introduction.md

 ![Alt](mvc_nine.png)

-- Now our MenuItem test passes!
+- Now our **MenuItem test** passes!

-- But we now need to look at our next failures (see image below)
+- BUT, we now need to look at our next failures (see image below).

 ![Alt](mvc_ten.png)

 - This fails because we haven’t implemented Menu yet.

-- Lets check out spec file for our Menu tests to see what we need to implement (see image below)
+- Lets check out spec file for our Menu tests to see what we need to implement (see image below).

 ![Alt](mvc_twelve.png)